Published by Jeremy. Last Updated on January 23, 2021.

 You can be assured we'll be the regulars when that happens.

 Threadbare Cider House is located at 1291 Spring Garden Avenue in the North Side, just a few blocks further down from Wigle's Barrelhouse.
-We were invited to Threadbare Cider House by our friends at Wigle Whiskey for a veritable feast.
+Threadbare also has a tasting room at Ross Park Mall.
+We were invited to Threadbare Cider House by our friends at Wigle Whiskey for a veritable feast; however, we've returned many times as paying guests.
 As always, all opinions are our own.

 For frequently asked questions about Threadbare Cider House, check out the following.